ABAYO-Seth/ABAYO-Seth/README.md

 - 👋 Hi, I’m @ABAYO-Seth
 - 👀 I’m interested in Software Engineering and Machine Learning
-- 🌱 I’m currently studying Applied Machine Learning @CMU-Africa
+- 🌱 I Have Master's degree - Information Technology from Carnegie Mellon Univeristy
 - 💞️ I’m looking to collaborate on different projects and researches
-- 📫 How to reach me: You can contact me via sabayo507@gmail.com/sabayo@andrew.cmu.edu and +250788980831
+- 📫 How to reach me: You can contact me via sabayo507@gmail.com/sabayo@alumni.cmu.edu and +412-450-2197

 <!---
 ABAYO-Seth/ABAYO-Seth is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.